 The Xbox Series S specs and price were officially revealed earlier this month, and Microsoft seems to have nailed the delicate balance between the two, offering a cheap new Xbox for those that don't care about having a disc drive.

 Xbox Series S, previously dubbed 'Project Lockhart' costs AU$499.
 It's the cheaper, digital-only alternative to the Xbox Series X. Yes, Microsoft is releasing not one but two next-gen consoles this year.

 Although it's a definitely step down from the Series X in terms of overall grunt, the disc-less Xbox Series S's specs are substantially more powerful than its (now discontinued) forebear, the Xbox One S All-Digital console, and the CPU, GPU and SSD storage only trail what you'll get from the Series X.

 Interested to know more?
 Here's everything we know about the Xbox Series S, including where to pre-order right now.

 - Xbox Series X games: all the games rumored and confirmed

 - PS5 vs Xbox Series X: what we know so far

 - Xbox Series X specs: everything you need to know

-Where to buy Xbox Series S in the US
+Xbox Series S pre-orders in Australia

 Xbox Series S release date